laljitsuri/ec2-snapshots/README.md

 `python3 shotty/shotty.py <command> <--project=project_name>`

 ##Command
-list, stop and start for listing, starting or stopping ec2 ec2_instances project parameter is optional.
+list, stop and start instances for listing, starting or stopping ec2_instances list volumes for listing volumes across all ec2_instances list, create_snapshot for listing and creating snapshots for volumes
+##project parameter
+project parameter is optional.
 It represents tag 'project' linked with instances.
 If not provided all the instances are included in command